glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 # Getting Started

-This page walks you through installing and setting up Figgy in your GameMaker project for the first time.
+This page walks you through installing and setting up Figgy configs in your GameMaker project for the first time.

 We'll begin by importing the `.yymps` package.
 Then in the [Usage](#usage) section, we'll go through core library operations with [Setup](#_1-setup), [Acess](#_2-access), and [Editing](#_3-editing).
 By the end, TODO